Anyolite/anyolite/README.md

 * [X] Wrapping will skip classes if their superclass was not yet wrapped
 * [X] `Anyolite.wrap` will run multiple tries to ensure superclasses being wrapped first
 * [X] Classes will only be wrapped twice with `overwrite: true` option
+* [ ] Objects may check whether they are an mruby object
+* [ ] Ability to call mruby methods for mruby objects from Crystal by their name

 #### Usability